FelixYifeiWang/favoriting-games/README.md

 ### Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+If you need more advanced commands, you can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

 ## Known bugs:
 Currently, there are no known bugs.\